Comprehensive Queens Cancer Care Center

 Virtual Tour

-We welcome you to take a tour of our new cancer center.
+Take a virtual tour of our New York hospital’s new cancer center!
 Our 7,000 sq ft facility features 24 private rooms each designed with the comfort of our patients in mind.

 Receive Comprehensive and Compassionate Care from One of the Best Cancer Hospitals in New York